wolframkriesing/site-stitcher/content/blog-posts/2020/06/26-why-move-to-codeberg.md

 that they are actually not part of a repository hosting site but that they are tools that go far beyond and make things easier for me, but also let me loose sight of the complexity that is behind.
-Just like in 1998 when I learned web technologies, I had never thought how much technology is behind all the sites I visited back then.
+Just like in 1998 when I learned web technologies, I had never thought how much technology is behind all the sites been browsing.

 Realizing the things I took for granted when using github, made me think a lot about how much comfort is it and how much bond to github is this creating?
 What am I giving up?

 I get for free from github:
 1. **Git hosting**, simply be it our "origin".
-1. **Collabotation** features, such as PRs, diff views, discussing on code.
+1. **Collaboration** features, such as PRs, diff views, discussing on code.
 1. **Issue management** and a huge part is the discussions we feed.
-1. **Project management**, we manage all JSCraftCamp things on github (the site, the process, the sponsoring, ...).
+1. **Project management**, we manage all JSCraftCamp things on github (the site, planning, registration, sponsoring, ...).
 1. **Content storing**, as gists or all my blog content is in repos on github.
 1. Built in **hosting** of simple static sites via gh-pages.
 1. **CI integration**, I use travis a lot, it was the first one that came up on github, if I remember right.